oherik/Waft/README.md

 ## Installing the APK

-To install the APK, run the following command while in the repository root folder:
+To install the APK on a phone, run the following command while in the repository root folder:

 ```
 adb install app-release.apk
 ```

+Note that the app requires a minimum SDK level of 21 to be run.

 ## Running tests